bids-standard/bids-starter-kit/src/tutorials/annotation.md

 Events are annotated, by providing `_events.tsv` files associated with data recordings.
 The tab-separated `_events.tsv` files have rows corresponding to the individual events and columns corresponding to information about the corresponding event.
-BIDS events require `onset` and `duration` columns, but users are free to include other columns.
+BIDS `_events.tsv` files require `onset` and `duration` columns, but users are free to include other columns.
-These additional columns are critical for identifying what each event actually represents.
+These additional columns may be critical for identifying what each event actually represents.

 Associated with the `_events.tsv` file is a `_events.json` file that describes